xhostcomweb/bare-wordpress/README.md

 # Bare Wordpress

-Starter theme for Wordpress based on Naked Wordpress (no framework.)
+Starter theme for Wordpress (no framework.)

 ## Quick Start